mimblewimble/grin/doc/api/api.md

 ## Node API

 This endpoint is used to query a node about various information on the blockchain, networks and peers.
 By default, this REST API will listen on `localhost:13413`.
 This API is started as the same time as the Grin node.
+This endpoint requires, by default, Basic Authentication.
+The username is `grin` and the password can be found in the `.api_secret` file.
-To learn about what specific calls can be made read the [node API doc](node_api.md).
+To learn about what specific calls can be made read the [node API doc](node_api.md).`

 ## Wallet APIs